swank-rats/docs/in/image-processing/image-processing.md

 ![image processing time](image-processing/img/imageProcessingTime.jpg)

 According to this knowledge we have tried to improve the image processing.
 We enlarged the size of the objects for which we search.
 This brought us an improvement of about 20ms.
-Also we decided to track the robots on every second frame.
+Further we decided to track the robots continuously on every second frame.
+The reason why we skip one frame is again just a performance improvement, since the robots can not move that fast between 2 frames.
-Another change to before now is that we constantly monitor the robot.
-For this purpose, the position of both robots on the game field is determined at the beginning of the game.
-From this point, the robots are tracked, only in a ROI (100x100) based on the last position of the robot.
-This brought us a huge improvement so that we now need only 8ms per robot for the determination of the position and the shooting variables.
+So when the server starts an initial position detection of the robots on whole frame takes place.
+The needed time for this operation does not matter since it happens on start up.
+Once we have detected the position of the robots we store this information and use it to reduce the area where we have to search for the robots.
+We have introduced a 100x100px region of interest (ROI) around the last known position of a robot.
+This continuous tracking reduced the needed time for position detection to about 8ms per robot.

 ## WebSocket communication